triat/terraform-security-scan/README.md

 # Terraform security check action

 This action runs https://github.com/liamg/tfsec on `$GITHUB_WORKSPACE`.
 This is a security check on your terraform repository.

 The action requires the https://github.com/actions/checkout before to download the content of your repo inside the docker.

 ## Inputs

 * `tfsec_actions_comment` - (Optional) Whether or not to comment on GitHub pull requests.
 Defaults to `true`.
 * `tfsec_actions_working_dir` - (Optional) Terraform working directory location.
 Defaults to `'.'`.
+* `tfsec_exclude` - (Optional) Provide checks via , without space to exclude from run.
+No default

 ## Outputs